-What Happens During Surgery for Stage 3 or 4 of Ovarian Cancer?
+What Happens During Surgery for Stage III or IV of Ovarian Cancer?

 How Long Does Ovarian Cancer Surgery Last?